Go Library for Working with Excel XLSX Documents

 }

-Access and Read XLSX Files
+Access and Read Excel XLSX Files

-The Open source xlsx library has provided a set of functions that allow developers to access open and read an existing XLSX spreadsheet file inside their own Go applications.
+The Open source xlsx library has provided a set of functions that allow software developers to access open and read an existing Excel XLSX spreadsheet file inside their own Go applications.
 You can also easily access sheets of a workbook with just a couple of Go commands.
 Developers can also access a particular sheet of their choice with ease.

 func Example_access() {